bibekanandadatta/bibekanandadatta.github.io/_posts/2024-05-09-lapack-Intel-Fortran-Abaqus.md

 ./mkl_test
 ```

 This will now execute and print out results from two different subroutines used in the code.
 Now LAPACK95 interfaces may appeal to you more than the original LAPACK subroutines because of the simplicity.
 But there is a caveat, LAPACK95 implementations are not as universal as the original LAPACK.
 LAPACK95 interfaces included in the Intel MKL and provided by Netlib are different.
-Your codes may have compatibility issues based on which library and compiler are being used.
-So it is probably best to use the original LAPACK subroutines and write your own wrappers.
+To avoid compatibility issues, it is probably better to use the keywords when calling a LAPACK95 subroutine.

 > ##### TIP
 >